(Updated 17. Septmeber 2022)

 We have already seen interest from some governments to write their laws on the Ethereum blockchain.
 Brazil is one of them.

-Also, they have shown interest in storing information about who owns land/real estate on the Ethereum blockchain.
-Here’s a PDF about it from an Indian University.
+Also, Governments have shown interest in logging information about who owns land/real estate on the Ethereum blockchain.

 There is an unlimited number of possible use cases for Ethereum by Governments, but these two are the two major cases we’ve already seen interest in.